INSRapperswil/segment-routing-ch-content/README.md

 To update information on existing team members simply edit the files in `content/english/ins/about-us/`.

 You can add a new team members by copying and pasting an existing team member.

+### Deploying your changes
+Once you are happy with your changes, push your commits to the main branch.
+The changes will automatically be deployed.

+If you want to view your changes before deploying, see chapter [Building the Website Locally](#building-the-website-locally).

 ## Building the Website Locally
 If you make larger changes to the website and whish to build the website locally before deploying, you will have to install [Hugo](https://gohugo.io/) on your machine and then run (in the root of the project directory):